PricelessToolkit/SOILSENS-V5W/README.md

 > [!IMPORTANT]
-> Entering the configuration mode will wipe all configurations, and the configuration will revert to the default `ESP-NOW` with key `xy`.
+> Entering the configuration mode will wipe all settings.
+So if you put the sensor in the configuration mode and do not save anything, all settings will be reset to factory settings, e.g., 'ESP-NOW' with key 'xy'.

 ## 2. Calibrating the Soil Moisture Sensor